redrick/rails_template/README.md

 * Discover and use more of adminLTE cool stuff
 * Yarn packages (ton of then either missing or not working...)
-* Translations... hardoced stuff all over the place...
+* Translations... hardcoded stuff all over the place...
-* I use [wercker](http://www.wercker.com/) as free CI for private github repos (so please add default config...)
-* More utilities watching for potential problems:
-  * Brakeman
-  * bundle-audit
 * Test out and correct docker so could be used...
 * And much more I will discover...